oracle-livelabs/developer/orcl-blockchain-platform/4-labs-obp-application/obp-apex-application.md

 ## Task 2: Configure Database Schema and User Credentials

-1. When your Autonomous Database instance has provisioned, access the 'Tools'
+1. When your Autonomous Database instance has provisioned, access the 'Tools' --> 'Open APEX'

   ![Access Service Console](images/4-apex-2-1.png)